I beg to move,

 I remember the first time a Member of Parliament stood up in this Chamber to talk about their own mental health.
 That was a turning point; the fact that we all now discuss the issue can only be a step in the right direction.
 We have to make sure that we provide that support to members of our armed forces and that they have the confidence to talk about the issue too.

 We had contributions from the hon.
 Member for Stoke-on-Trent North (Ruth Smeeth) and my hon.
 Friend the Member for Stoke-on-Trent South (Jack Brereton).
 I wish the hon.
-Lady a happy birthday—the whole city will be out celebrating for her, I am sure.
+Lady a happy birthday—the whole city will be out celebrating with her, I am sure.
 She rightly pointed out that next year we have the VE Day and VJ Day anniversaries.
 We must make sure that we celebrate in style.
 My hon.
 Friend the Member for Stoke-on-Trent South talked about the services we provide to people who leave the armed forces.
 Later this year, we will have the new transition policy, which we have been working on, and I hope that under it things will be looked at earlier.
 We want to cover all the issues that the armed forces face, and to include the family too, because families are critical.

 I want to mention the hon.
 Member for Newport East (Jessica Morden).
 It was really quite moving listening to her talk about her constituent, Anthony Lock, and in particular the support he has received from Rhiannon and Katie.
 It just goes to show that, when we get somebody signed up to the armed forces, we often get not just that individual, but the whole family.
 We must never forget that, when we say thank you to the people who have served in our armed forces, we are also saying thank you to the wider family.